Xifax/ai-jp-story-learn/README.md

 By clicking on the highlighted word we can either generate an example or a short story.
 At times, JP tokenizer (kuroshiro) splits phrases incorrectly, maybe should be replaced with someting better.

-*NB: This app should be launched locally, otherwise API key will be wisible in the query, which is not good.*
+**NB: This app should be launched locally, otherwise API key will be visible in the query, which is not good.**

 ---